 - United States Dollar: $0.21–$1.29

 Description: Pho can be eaten for any meal of the day.
-It includes thinly sliced meat, noodles, vegetables, herbs, and fish sauce in a warm, filling bowl.
+It includes a broth with thinly sliced meat, noodles, vegetables, herbs, and fish sauce in a warm, filling bowl.
 You can choose between different types of meat and vegetables.

 - Đồng: 20,000–40,000